ischrot/ischrot.github.io/teaching/ss22/proseminar.md

   {:.note}

 Registration
 : To participate in the proseminar, please register for the proseminar on [MÜSLI][muesli].
+The number of participants is limited to 14.

 ## Kick-Off Meeting
 The kick-off meeting takes place on Monday, April 25, 14:00, in SR 1 (INF 205).
 Here, we
   - discuss organizational matters,
-  - briefly present the topics,
   - form pairs if necessary,
   - **distribute** the topics,
   - discuss the schedule.

 ## Topics

+The topics will be the chapters of the book [*Horn, Roger A., and Charles R. Johnson.
+Matrix analysis.
+Cambridge university press, 2012.*][book] Each speaker pair will choose one chapter and present parts of this chapter.

-The topics are not yet decided.
-But, the current plan is to use the book mentioned in the [literature][literature] as a basis.
+The book is not yet linked, we will update the link soon.
+The password is shared in the information email for the kick-off meeting and in the kick-off meeting.

-This plan might change still though.
 {:.note}

+The relevant chapters are:
+- Unitary Similarity and Unitary Equivalence
+- Canonical Forms for Similarity and Triangular Factorizations
+- Hermitian Matrices, Symmetric Matrices, and Congruences
+- Norms for Vectors and Matrices
+- Location and Perturbation of Eigenvalues
+- Positive Definite and Semidefinite Matrices
+- Positive and Nonnegative Matrices

 ## Goal of the Seminar
 > **Teach** your fellow students your topic in an understandable yet professional way!